 - Total Time: 1 hour

-Yield
+Yield and Difficulty

-Serves 6 generous portions
+Yield: Serves 6 generous portions

-Medium – approachable for eager home cooks
+Difficulty Level: Medium (approachable for eager home cooks)

 Ingredients

-- 4 large ripe sweet plantains (yellow with black spots),peeled and sliced diagonally about ¼-inch thick
+- 4 large ripe sweet plantains (yellow with black spots), peeled and sliced diagonally about 1/4-inch thick

 - 2 cups shredded mozzarella cheese (or a mild melting cheese)